-Open Science and reproducibility are enormous challenges for research, as computers and algorithms infuse all scientific disciplines, including geography and geosciences (David et al., 2016; Nüst and Pebesma, 2020), and the scientific paper falls short in communicating the actual scholarship (Brammer et al., 2011; Marwick, 2015; Gil et al., 2016).
-The relevance of openness and reproducible reusable research are undisputed, just as the problems applying them in daily work, challenges around reproducibility, and handling in digital scholarly publishing workflows are real (e.g., Davison, 2012; Freire et al., 2016).
-Software failures have led to wrong results and retractions (Miller, 2006; Gronenschild et al., 2012) and "the lack of reported failures from geography and geosciences is not reassuring" (Nüst and Pebesma, 2020).
+As computers and algorithms infuse all scientific disciplines, Open Science and reproducibility are enormous challenges for research in geography and geosciences (David et al., 2016; Nüst and Pebesma, 2020), and the typical scientific paper falls short of communicating the actual scholarship (Brammer et al., 2011; Marwick, 2015; Gil et al., 2016).
+The relevance of openness and reproducible, reusable research are undisputed, but the problems in applying them in daily work and the challenges around reproducibility in digital scholarly publishing workflows are real (e.g., Davison, 2012; Freire et al., 2016).
+Software failures have led to wrong results and retractions (Miller, 2006; Gronenschild et al., 2012), and "the lack of reported failures from geography and geosciences is not reassuring" (Nüst and Pebesma, 2020).

 Reproducibility in geospatial sciences, similar to most scientific disciplines, is low (e.g., Konkol et al., 2019a; Nüst and Pebesma, 2020; Yan et al., 2020; Nüst et al., 2018).
-Although progress is made on openness in geospatial sciences, reproducibility has not been systematically addressed and increasing requirements for publication has just begun (Minghini et al., 2020; cf. Peng and Hicks, 2021).
-A continued development of infrastructure supporting reproducibility is needed (Peng and Hicks, 2021).
-To achieve sufficient openness and reproducibility, all aspects of science must be adopted with the common goal of a culture change in mind.
-Only a general broad change can support and motivate researchers shift towards good Open Science and reproducible research practices.
-Examples for areas where change is needed are (a) requirements of funders and journals (cf. Hardwicke et al., 2018, and Stodden et al. (2018); Nüst et al., 2018), mechanisms to award recognition to all types of research outputs (Piwowar, 2013), and (c) education and tools, so that all stakeholders have the means, i.e., resources, time, and knowledge, to create, examine, review, and publish reproducible open scientific workflows.
+Although progress is being made on openness in geospatial sciences, reproducibility has not been systematically addressed, and more stringent reproducibility requirements for publication have only recently been implemented (Minghini et al., 2020; cf. Peng and Hicks, 2021).
+Thus, further development of infrastructure for supporting reproducibility is needed (Peng and Hicks, 2021).

+To achieve sufficient openness and reproducibility, all aspects of science take on the common goal of changing the existing culture.
+Only a general broad change can support and motivate researchers to shift towards good Open

+Science and reproducible research practices.
+Examples for areas where change is needed are (i) requirements established by funders and journals (cf. Hardwicke et al., 2018, and Stodden et al. (2018); Nüst et al., 2018), (ii) mechanisms to award recognition to all types of research outputs (Piwowar, 2013), and (iii) education and tools, so that all stakeholders have the means, i.e., resources, time, and knowledge, to create, examine, review, and publish reproducible open scientific workflows.
 To facilitate change on these levels, we have conceptualised and implemented an infrastructure to lower the barriers for creating, sharing, and reviewing reproducible publications.
-This work's main contribution is a detailed description of that infrastructure and the demonstration of it's functionality.
+This work's main contribution is a detailed description of that infrastructure and a demonstration of its functionality.

 We present a Web service for open and reproducible publications for computational research in geography and geosciences: the ERC reproducibility service (ERS).
-The ERS is connected with the existing processes, services, and platforms for scholarly publications and serves the particular needs of geospatial data sciences.
-Examples and applications are taken from these domains as well, i.e., data-based workflows using observational data of the Earth.
-The ERS focuses on the third area of cultural change, education and tools, by putting the concept of the Executable Research Compendium (ERC, Nüst et al., 2017) into practice as part of the scholarly publication process.
-The ERC at the centre of scholarly communication enables communicating, sharing, and collaborating on the actual scholarship as it includes data, software, and documentation (cf. Buckheit and Donoho, 1995; Davenport et al., 2020).
-Previous work presented the benefits for authors and readers (Konkol et al., 2019b).
-Here we describe the technical background and implementation of the ERS, and how it provides a missing functionality in scholarly publishing infrastructure.
+The ERS is connected with the existing processes, services, and platforms of scholarly publications and serves the particular needs of geospatial data sciences.
+Examples and applications are taken from these domains, i.e., databased workflows using observational data of the Earth.
+The ERS focuses on the third area of cultural change, education and tools, by putting the concept of the executable research compendium (ERC, Nüst et al., 2017) into practice as part of the scholarly publication process.
+Locating the ERC at the centre of scholarly communication enables communicating, sharing, and collaborating on the actual scholarship, as it includes data, software, and documentation (cf. Buckheit and Donoho, 1995; Davenport et al., 2020).
+As previous work has presented the ERC's benefits for authors and readers (Konkol et al., 2019b), here we describe the technical background and implementation of the ERS, and how it provides a missing functionality in scholarly publishing infrastructure.

 In the remainder of this work, we first present related initiatives and approaches.
 Then we introduce a technical specification for the ERC followed by an architecture and reference implementation for a Web service for ERC creation and examination, which is connected with the existing landscape of scholarly publication infrastructures.
-Finally, we discuss limitations and lessons learned, and conclude with a summary and an outlook on future work.
+Finally, we discuss limitations and lessons learned, and we conclude with a summary and an outlook on future work.